tc34d/CLI-utils/README.md

+# this project is in haitus
+this project is no longer being worked on by the creator, i might come back

 # CLI-utils
 just some CLI utils that i will be creating in python and shell scrips i might expand to more languages later